 Yeti Tundra 35 Vs Yeti Tundra 45 – Comparison Table

 Tundra 35 & 45 feature a conventional Yeti shape that spreads to other models.
-In many ways, they share the same features such as the T-rex latches, vortex drain and many more.
+In many ways, they share the same features such as the T-rex latches, vortex drain, non-skid feet and many more.

 The Tundra 35 comes in ample color options; Reef blue, white, seafoam, pink, LE coral, Ice blue, & Desert Tan.
 While the Tundra although limited comes in five different colors; Ice blue, desert tan, white, LE coral, & reef blue.